-What is metabolism?
+What is Metabolism?

+By definition, metabolism is the chemical processes that occur within a living organism in order to maintain life.
 To be more specific for our purposes, it is the breaking down of protein, fat and carbs (that is to say calories) to yield the energy your body needs.
 We burn calories around the clock, including when we are sleeping.
 A small portion of our energy needs are static and determined by genetics.
 But we have the ability to alter our energy needs (thus increasing or decreasing our metabolism) through certain lifestyle choices.
 One’s metabolism is constantly in flux and can be affected by diet, activity level, stress, genetics, and illness.

 Signs of an Increased Metabolism